+- HC-One (Formation Capital and Safanad) has not published its annual report.

+- The following portfolio companies did not publish their annual reports within six months of year-end, however did so subsequently:

+- ☐ Advanced Computer Systems (BC Partners),

+- ☐ Care UK (Bridgepoint),

+- ☐ Edinburgh Airport (Global Infrastructure Partners),

+- ☐ Hyperoptic (KKR),

+- KCOm (Macquarie),

+- LGC (Cinven)

+- MyDentist (Carlyle),

+- □ Village Hotels (KSL Capital), and

+- ☐ Westbury Street Holdings (Clayton Dubiler & Rice).

-- HC-One (Formation Capital and Safanad) has not published its annual report. - A first year grace was given to Alexander Mann Solutions (OMERS Private Equity), Esure Group (Bain Capital), IRIS Software Group (Hg), JLA (Cinven), VetPartners (BC Partners) and ZPG (Silver Lake Capital). - Calvin Capital (KKR), Chime Communications (owned by Providence Equity), MFG (Clayton Dubiler & Rice), M Group Services (PAI Partners), Williams Lea Tag (Advent International) and Zellis (Bain Capital) did not publish their annual reports within six months of year-end, however these were subsequently published. - The owner of Ambassador Theatre Group, Providence Equity, has provided an explanation to the PERG as to why the company has been unable to publish its annual report on its website.
+- Ambassador Theatre Group (Providence Equity) and Williams Lea Tag (Advent International) have provided an explanation to the PERG as to why the company has been unable to publish its annual report on its website.
 However, the PERG felt this outcome was unsatisfactory.